 The Truth about Tryptophan

-Second, it takes a while for your body to turn Turkey into serotonin.
-The four-step process from Typtophan to Sleepiness means that serotonin will only reach your brain after your body has a few hours to digest, and only a portion of the niacin produced by the L-Tryptophan becomes serotonin, since it has so many other jobs to do in the body.
+Second, turning turkey into the serotonin that soothes you to sleep is a four-step process, which means it takes a while.
+The serotonin will only reach your brain after your body has a few hours to digest, and only a portion of the niacin produced by the L-Tryptophan becomes serotonin, since it has so many other jobs to do in the body.

 The Real Reason

-The real reason you end up dozing off after thanksgiving dinner is actually the sheer amount of food you eat, not just turkey.
-We don’t typically think about it, but the process of eating food actually uses up energy before it adds it to your body.
+The real reason you end up dozing off for a thanksgiving nap, dinner is actually the sheer amount of food you eat, not just turkey.
+We don’t typically think about it, but the process of eating food actually burns calories before it adds the energy from your food back into your body.

 The real reason you end up dozing off after thanksgiving dinner is actually the sheer amount of food you eat, not just turkey.